 We had quite a chilled out time in Kumarakom after spending most of day 5 on the road just driving to get there.
 Moni took us for a walk along a river one day where we were able to see some local villages.
 This time we attracted lots of attention from the local kids which was really fun.
 Moni made bracelets for the Things out of long, thick blades of grass.
 You would think he was a magician the way they watched him do it.
 Those blades of grass were prized possessions for a good couple of days!

 Kumakaron is well known for its ayurvedic treatments so I was lucky enough to enjoy a massage at our hotel.
 We had also chosen a hotel with a lovely pool with a gorgeous view so the Things were very happy to splash about in it for ages.

 We had some great meals in Kumakaron.
 Our hotel offered meals so we ate there a couple of times but it was exclusively Indian food.
-That would have been fine for us but the Things were in full on revolt by this point.
+That would have been fine for us but the Things were in full on mutiny mode by this point.